Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Problem settings

-\paragraph{\textsc{Add-or-Multiply~(AM)}} The ambiguity of this task is Rule-A: multiply the numbers of tokens in the input $X_i$; or Rule-B: add a certain number of tokens to input $X_i$.
+\paragraph{\textsc{Add-or-Multiply~(AM)}} The ambiguity of this task is Rule A: add a certain number of tokens to input $X_i$; or Rule B: multiply the numbers of tokens in the input $X_i$.

-\paragraph{\textsc{Verb-Obeject~(VO)}} This task requires distinguishing whether the controlling condition is the type of verb (Rule A) or the category of the object noun~(Rule B).
-There are two verbs~(``like'' and ``love'') and two categories of the object~(\texttt{city} or \texttt{animal}).
+\paragraph{\textsc{Verb-Obeject~(VO)}} This task requires distinguishing whether the type of verb (Rule A) or the category of the object noun~(Rule B) matters.
+We employed two verbs~(``like'' and ``love'') and two categories of the object~(\texttt{city} or \texttt{animal}).

-\paragraph{\textsc{Tense-Article~(TA)}} The potential rules are Rule-A: whether the main verb in the input $X_i$ is in ing-form or not; or Rule-B: whether the first token of input $X_i$ is ``The'' or not.
+\paragraph{\textsc{Tense-Article~(TA)}} The potential rules are Rule A: whether the main verb in the input $X_i$ is in ing-form or not; or Rule B: whether the first token of input $X_i$ is ``The'' or not.

-\paragraph{\textsc{Pos-Title~(PT)}} This task involves two rules: Rule-A: whether there is an adjective in $X_i$; or Rule-B: whether $X_i$ is presented in title case.
+\paragraph{\textsc{Pos-Title~(PT)}} This task involves two rules: Rule A: whether there is an adjective in $X_i$; or Rule B: whether $X_i$ is presented in the title case.

 \\